wjx-error/PAMoE/README.md

 and then generate the instance-level features using the [UNI](https://huggingface.co/MahmoodLab/UNI) encoder.
 In the subsequent steps, we follow CLAM's storage format (.h5 files) to obtain the patch coordinates and features as model inputs.

-#### Patch Classification
+#### Patch Classification and Prototype Extraction
-We obtain patch categories using the zero-shot classifier with [CONCH](https://github.com/mahmoodlab/CONCH).
+After the patch extraction, we obtain patch categories using the zero-shot classifier with [CONCH](https://github.com/mahmoodlab/CONCH).

-#### Prototype
-After the patch extraction,
-users can obtain patch types by first edit the args configurations in `/data_preparation/classfication_CONCH.py`, then run the following command
+Users can obtain patch types by first edit the args configurations in `/data_preparation/classfication_CONCH.py`, then run the following command
 ```
 python /data_preparation/classfication_CONCH.py